Ten-Taken/Primitive-Showcase/C++/Parcel_Shipper/ReadMe.md

 This program simulates package shipping.
 The user inputs weight and dimensions.
 The package is either accepted or rejected, and an appropriate cost is returned.
 The cost is determined via a searching algorithm inside the included package class.
+Once the user terminates with a sentinel, a summary report is given.

 Project Specifications